 It’s important to report fraudulent account activity or identity theft right away.
 If you have Identity Theft Protection from First Commerce through our partner, CyberScout, your protection plan includes assistance in dealing with fraud and identity theft.
 If you are already a victim and sign up for one of our plans, CyberScout will provide personalized guidance to you, although coverage after the fact does not include the expense reimbursement.

-In addition to calling First Commerce to report fraud at 850.488.0035 or 1.800.533.5772 or emailing us at Abuse@FirstCommerceCU.org, here are some steps you should take.
+In addition to calling First Commerce to report fraud at 850.488.0035 or 1.800.533.5772 or emailing us at Abuse@FirstCommerceCU.org (on weekends and holidays fill out this form), here are some steps you should take.
 Additional information can be found under the Manage Your Accounts page.

 1. Call the fraud units of the three credit bureaus to report fraud or identity theft and request that your file be flagged with a fraud alert.